8 simple steps to take the guess work out of building cheap board and batten to add character and timeless detail to plain walls.

 1. Place the Top Boards First

-We placed the boards (the horizontal 1x4s) at 65″ on our walls using a level, with the top of the 1×4 at the 65″ mark from the top of our existing baseboard.
+We placed the boards (the horizontal 1x4s) at 65″ on our walls checking that it was perfectly level, with the top of the 1×4 at the 65″ mark from the top of our existing baseboard.

 (I tried my best to remember to take pictures as we worked but this was definitely a two person job.)